cnruster/DGEFA/README.md

 **DGESL and DGESLT : Backsubstitution**

-Together they can solve any general linear system.
+Together they can solve any general linear system Ax=b or A'x=b.

 **This library is the highest quality code when you need to solve a general linear system!**